turris-cz/mox-boot-builder/README.md

 - *openssl* or *libressl* for *mox-imager*

 Cross-GCC needed:
-- `armv7m-softfloat-eabi-` for the secure firmware runnning on internal Cortex-M3 secure processor (armv7m-softfloat-eabi-)
+- `arm-linux-gnueabi-` or `armv7m-softfloat-eabi-` for the secure firmware runnning on internal Cortex-M3 secure processor
-  - armv7a compiler will not work, because even though one could use the `-mthumb` option, compiler's internal `libgcc` was not compiled with this, and some functions from `libgcc` are needed
-  - non-softfloat compiler will also not work, because even though one could use the `-msoft-float` option, again compiler's internal `libgcc` was not compiler with this
-  - simplest solution to compile this compiler is using Gentoo's `crossdev`
+  - `armv7m-softfloat-eabi-` can be built by [Gentoo's crossdev tool](https://wiki.gentoo.org/wiki/Crossdev)
+    and should always work, since it's internal `libgcc` is compiled with `-mthumb` option
 - `aarch64` for ATF and U-Boot

 For trusted image you will also need ECDSA private key with which the image will